tylerh111/syncy/README.md

 | `syncy.rsync` | `exclude_from`   | &#x2705; | &#x274c; | same as `--exclude-from`                                           | `[]`    |
 | `syncy.rsync` | `include`        | &#x2705; | &#x274c; | same as `--include`                                                | `[]`    |
 | `syncy.rsync` | `include_from`   | &#x2705; | &#x274c; | same as `--include-from`                                           | `[]`    |

+### Origin (The *REAL* Story)

+Below is the origin of syncy.
+It is a tale of dire urgitude.
+A tale of superfluous peril.
+A tale of unequizical impertiude!

+> Part 1: The Golden Age of Virtual Machines!

+Virtual machines are awesome.
+They can completely encapsulate a project's development and/or runtime environment.
+When I'm developing for projects such as this (or having to emulate someone else's environment), this is my go-to solution (yes I know docker exists, but sometimes it's not good enough for replicating environments fully).
+I can create virtual machines to my hearts content... until one day I realized something...

+> Part 2: Virtual Machines Hold My System Hostage!

+Virtual machines are slow.
+Well... they are pretty fast, but developing inside the virtual machine can be slow.
+And by "developing," I mean running an IDE and modifying code.
+Of course, editors like Vscode have extensions for remoting into virtual machines.
+Doing this, however, results in only being able to view / change code while the virtual machine is running.
+*There must be a solution.*
+*I MUST avenge my host system!*

+> Part 3: The Dreaded ***`syncy_repo.sh`*** Appears!

+To come up with a solution, I created this script called `syncy_repo.sh`.
+In my project folder (`/project`), I have all my repos, e.g. `/project/repo`.
+I put this script in the project folder, and, from the repo folder I want to sync, I would run `../sync_repo.sh`.
+The magical script would be able to parse the correct repo directory and then sync (using rsync) with the source directory (with the same directory structure).
+Now, I can edit my code on my host system, but sync, build, and run it on the virtual system.

+GREAT... or so I thought.

+See, the level of hackiness that went into that script is far beyond and boundary one should cross when creating a quick solution to a problem.
+There were partially hardcoded paths, weird default settings (e.g. change the owner and group), having a truly gargantuan list of excluded patterns that were hard to modify (due to bash).

+> Part 4: Enlightenment and Embrace

+Goal: create a python script that can generate the correct rsync command from a config file.

+*Couple years later...*

+Here we are!
+Syncy is essentially a configurable rsync.
+But it's more than that.
+I wanted to have support for many backends, not just rsync.
+Now, instead of having this weirdly constructed script that only works for one project, I can configure each repository and simply run `syncy` and...

+> It just works!
+(Todd Howard)